About Us

 From 2020 through 2023, the church met occasionally for special events and Holy Days.

-In 2023, the non-profit corporation was transferred to The Rev. Fr.
-Justin L. Gates, and he along with a small group of organizers, reorganized St. Francis Old Catholic Church as St. Francis Anglican Church to better identify who we are as a church.
-The church was then moved to Trenton, Tennessee.
+In 2023, Fr.
+Tommy stepped down as Priest and Rev. Justin L. Gates (then an ordained deacon) became the new leader of the church.
+The church reorganized and was moved to Trenton, Tennessee.
 The church currently retains its presence in Memphis with a mission to the deaf community, with an American Sign Language interpreter assisting with services.
 The church was affiliated with the Evangelical Anglican Church in America and then The Free Anglican Mission Society.

-In 2024, the church began work on Holy Trinity Gardens which is the location of the chapel that is currently being remodeled.
+In 2024, Rev. Justin was ordained a Priest and consequently called to be the new pastor of the church.
+The church also began work on Holy Trinity Gardens which is the location of the chapel that is currently being remodeled.
 God has blessed the work, and many churches and individuals have donated items and finances to ensure the work of offering the sacraments to all people continue in this area.
 The altar and podium were donated by Faith Lutheran Church of Knoxville, Tennesse.
 The Hammond Organ and a Piano was donated by the Rev. Fr.
 Justin L. Gates.
 The tabernacle was donated by the Right Reverand Doctor Thomas Tsakounis, of the St. Francis Anglican Church in Silver Spring, Maryland.

 Our Diocese